-- Quality CPD for all staff for specific target areas linked to the school improvement plan. - Quality resources, schemes of work and assessments to support the National Curriculum and the new EYFS framework. - Effective modelling and teaching, which is monitored regularly by the senior leadership team. - Exposing all children to a wider range of vocabulary and quality phonics. - Providing extra-curricular activities / residentials and trips to venues they may otherwise never experience.
+- Adopting a whole school approach in which all staff take responsibility for disadvantaged pupils' outcomes and raise expectations of what they can achieve.
+Attendance clinics and attendance officers. - Well-being check ins with children who need additional support. - In class support, interventions and booster sessions Ensuring all children have quality reading materials at home in addition to school. - Acting early to intervene at the point need is identified. - Providing meet and great sessions and breakfast so that children are in a positive mind-set at the start of the school day. - Quality CPD for all staff for specific target areas linked to the school improvement plan. - Quality resources, schemes of work and assessments to support the National Curriculum and the new EYFS framework - Effective modelling and teaching, which is monitored regularly by the senior leadership team. - Exposing all children to a wider range of vocabulary and quality phonics. - Providing extra-curricular activities / residentials and trips to venues they may otherwise never experience - Providing meet and great sessions and breakfast so that children are in a positive mind-set at the start of the school day - Well-being check ins with children who need additional support - · Acting early to intervene at the point need is identified - In class support, interventions and booster sessions - Attendance clinics and attendance officers

-- Providing meet and great sessions and breakfast so that children are in a positive mind-set at the start of the school day. - Well-being check ins with children who need additional support. - Acting early to intervene at the point need is identified. - In class support, interventions and booster sessions - Attendance clinics and attendance officers. - Ensuring all children have quality reading materials at home in addition to school. - Adopting a whole school approach in which all staff take responsibility for disadvantaged pupils' outcomes and raise expectations of what they can achieve.
+Challenges

-Challenges This details the key challenges to achievement that we have identified among our disadvantaged pupils.
+This details the key challenges to achievement that we have identified among our disadvantaged pupils:

 Challenge number Detail of challenge 1 Evidence shows that writing attainment has declined across the school for disadvantaged children as independent writing has been the most complex aspect to facilitate during COVID lockdown.
-2 Persistent absence of disadvantaged children is above national average.
-3 Pupils enter school with poor language /phonics skills and some children have limited vocabulary.
+2 Persistent absence of disadvantaged children is above national average at 37% (22 pupils) 3 Pupils enter school with poor language /phonics skills and some children have limited vocabulary.
 For the past three years, EYFS baselines have shown a decline in communication and language skills.
-4 New phonics programme in place - reviewing impact and consistency in line with a systematic synthetic approach.
+4 New phonics programme in place - maintaining and improving the impact and consistency in line with a systematic synthetic approach.
 5 Pupil premium children do not have access to quality texts at home - many home reading books are not returned to school.
 6 Some pupils' do not have access to transportation and funds to access wider experiences.
 This in turn has a negative impact on their ability to draw on real life experiences.
 This links to their limited vocabulary and consequently their writing.
 7 43.33 of the current year 6 cohort are PP children and 37% are SEND The current year 5 cohort encompasses 23% pupil premium and 36% SEND